AlfonsoAllen/Multi_Motif_Repo/R_Scripts/README.md

         * Raw_Data/abundances_2019.csv
     * Output:
         * Processed_data/Motifs_WEEK/Caracoles_WEEK.csv: Dataframe with information on the total amount of heterospecific and homospecific triplets per plot, subplot, and plant species for Caracoles (2019)
         * Processed_data/Motifs_WEEK/random_X_WEEK.csv: 100 dataframes with information on the total amount of heterospecific and homospecific triplets per plot, subplot, and plant species for Caracoles' null model.
+The **triplets under consideration** in these calculations **contain two plant nodes**.

 * **CORRELATIONS_motif_fitness_YEAR**
     * Input: